ThiagoSun1/AI-tracking/README.md

 sudo apt update
 sudo apt install python3-pip

+# install necessary dependencies
-pip install opencv-python numpy ultralytics adafruit-circuitpython-pca9685 adafruit-circuitpython-motor
+pip install -r requirements.txt --force-reinstall

 #check if pca9685 is connected correctly; it should show a 40 in the 40 row and the 0 column
 sudo i2cdetect -y -r 1